The Missing Cross to Purity

 And so, walk in the light as children of the light and of the day.

-For you know that formerly we did cry against the powers of the earth,
+For you know that formerly we cried against the powers of the earth,

 did not run down their streets.

-And now that Friends are become a great people,
+And now that Friends have become a great people,

 shall not judgment, and justice, and righteousness run down our streets

-And now that Friends are become a good savor in the hearts of all people,
+And now that Friends have become a good savor in the hearts of all people,

-they have a friend in their house that will plead for them;
+they have a friend in their house who will plead for them;

 by which Friends have been kept and preserved in the life,